mhaugrud/msumcspy/_sources/SimplePythonData/OrderofOperations.rst

 #.
 Operators with the *same* precedence are evaluated from left-to-right.
 In algebra we say they are *left-associative*.
 So in the expression ``6-3+2``, the subtraction happens first, yielding 3.
 We then add 2 to get the result 5.
 If the operations had been evaluated from right to left, the result would have been ``6-(3+2)``, which is 1.

 .. note::
-   The acronym PEMDAS is a useful way to remember the order of operations:
+   The acronym PEMDAS is a useful way to remember the order of operations.

-  (The acronym PEDMAS could mislead you to thinking that division has higher precedence than multiplication, and addition is done ahead of subtraction - don't be misled.
-Subtraction and addition are at the same precedence, and the left-to-right rule applies.)
+  The acronym PEDMAS could mislead you to thinking that division has higher precedence than multiplication, and addition is done ahead of subtraction - don't be misled.
+Subtraction and addition are at the same precedence, and the left-to-right rule applies.

    Due to some historical quirk, an exception to the left-to-right left-associative rule is the exponentiation operator `**`.
 A useful hint is to always use parentheses to force exactly the order you want when exponentiation is involved:

 .. activecode:: ch02_23
    :nocanvas:

    print(2 ** 3 ** 2)     # the right-most ** operator gets done first!
    print((2 ** 3) ** 2)   # use parentheses to force the order you want!

 .. admonition:: Extend the program ...